dental implant faqs

 When you are missing one or more natural teeth, it can drastically affect your appearance as well as your overall outlook on life.
-Dental implants from Desert Smiles Cosmetic & Sedation Dentistry, Glendale implant dentists, Dr. Wilcox and Dr. Tenney in Arizona permanently restore your full, natural smile, boosting your self-confidence and your appearance.
+Using dental implants from Desert Smiles Cosmetic & Sedation Dentistry, Dr. Tenney in Arizona permanently restores your full, natural smile, boosting your self-confidence and your appearance.
 Dental implants are more comfortable than dentures and also prevent the jawbone deterioration that occurs when missing teeth are not replaced.

 The cost of your dental implant procedure depends on how many teeth need replaced.
 The more teeth that need replaced, more implants are typically required to support the restorations that fill in your smile.
 However, sometimes multiple replacement teeth can be supported by one dental implant, so contact Desert Smiles for a free dental implant consultation and cost estimate with one of our dentists.
 In your dental implant consultation, you can ask one of our dentists about dental implant financing.

-While dental implants are the most permanent and natural-looking tooth replacement option, Dr. Wilcox and Dr. Tenney at Desert Smiles also provide fixed dental bridges and full or partial dentures.
-Our dentists use aesthetically appealing all-porcelain dental bridges with a zirconium core for added strength and durability.
+While dental implants are the most permanent and natural-looking tooth replacement option, Dr. Tenney at Desert Smiles also provides fixed dental bridges and full or partial dentures.
+Our dentist uses aesthetically appealing all-porcelain dental bridges with a zirconium core for added strength and durability.
 Both dental bridges and natural-looking overlay dentures can be anchored with dental implants for added stability.
 We will help you determine which tooth replacement option best suits your needs and restores your brilliant smile.

 The number of stages and time frame for each implant and restoration will vary from patient to patient.